Facades

 Throughout the Athenna documentation, many of the examples will use facades to demonstrate various features of the framework.

-To complement facades, Athenna offers a variety of global "helper functions" that make it even easier to interact with
+To complement facades, Athenna offers a variety of "helper classes" that make it

-common Athenna features.
-Some common helper functions you may interact with are Env
+functions you may interact with are Env

 , Config